chimpyswap/chimpy-info-api/README.md

 The ChimpySwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface ChimpySwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

-## v1 Documentation

-The documentation of the endpoints, for ChimpySwap v1, can be found [here](v1-documentation.md).

-## v2 Documentation

-The documentation of the endpoints, for ChimpySwap v2, can be found [here](v2-documentation.md).

 ## Development

 ### Install requirements